Stapleton’s Evolution …

 Good friends of ours started talking to us about the house that they were building in Stapleton.
 I asked a lot of questions.
 I started doing a lot of research.
 I began taking our kids to the playgrounds out there.
 Pretty soon, I was sold on the neighborhood.
 It was just a matter of time before we made an offer on a house and were under contract.

 Funny how things turn out – our good friends ended up not moving to Stapleton.
 We, however, moved into our Stapleton house in March 2006 and enjoyed five great years living in the community.
-Some of my best memories – teaching both my daughter and son how to ride their bikes on the blacktop in Westerly Creek Elementary, our weekly bike rides to the Farmers’ Market, our family photo shoot for Forest City, trick-or-treating in the neighborhood while enjoying the “punch” our neighbors dispersed to frozen parents, taking part of the Public Art Committee for the Stapleton library, and embarking on my career as a Realtor.
+Some of my best memories – teaching both my daughter and son how to ride their bikes on the blacktop in Westerly Creek Elementary, our weekly bike rides to the Farmers’ Market, our family photo shoot for Forest City (now Brookfield Properties), trick-or-treating in the neighborhood while enjoying the “punch” our neighbors dispersed to frozen parents, taking part of the Public Art Committee for the Stapleton library, and embarking on my career as a Realtor.

 We met some of our best friends in Stapleton, and my career really blossomed there.
 Ultimately, we came to a time in our lives that we were ready to pick up where we left off – renovating old houses.
 We’ve moved away from Stapleton, but it is still a big part of our lives.